-direct traffic as demonstra- of black men that have tors walked from one rally roiled communities across the U.S. It came weeks after fatal shootings by police in Tulsa, Oklahoma, and Charlotte, North Caro-
+police presence Saturday to in a series of fatal shootings the U.S. It came weeks after fatal shootings by police in Tulsa, Oklahoma, and Charlotte, North Caro-

 Olango, a Ugandan refugee who arrived in the U.S. as a boy, had a criminal record that included drug and weapon charges but no violence.
 His family described him as a loving father and a joyful, happy person.